dfulmer/test-2025-06-18/README.md

 # About
 This is a repository for a GitHub Pages webpage about EDI invoices.
 It is primarily intended as an implementation guide for vendors.

 It was developed with help from "New video: Develop GitHub Pages (Jekyll) using Docker" from BillRaymond.
+Available here: [https://talk.jekyllrb.com/t/new-video-develop-github-pages-jekyll-using-docker/8290](https://talk.jekyllrb.com/t/new-video-develop-github-pages-jekyll-using-docker/8290)

 # Setup
 To get started, clone the repository, cd into it, and open in VS Code.